On the Coevolution of Individualism and Institutions

 Date Written: June 19, 2022

-To unravel the roots of the relationship between the Individualism-Collectivism dimension of culture (IC) and market-supporting institutions, we develop a micro-founded model in which the two interact and coevolve.
-IC and institutions are related indirectly, via social organization: Individuals settle either in the City, an individualistic, interest-based organization, or in the Clan, a collectivistic, kinship-based organization.
-In a static model, the size of the City positively depends on the strength of individualistic inclinations and on the quality of market-supporting institutions.
-In a dynamic model, where IC and institutions are endogenous, there exist up to two stable steady states, one with a predominately individualistic culture, high institutional quality and a large City, and one with a completely collectivistic culture, no institutions and a desolate City.
-The convergence to each steady state depends on initial conditions of IC.
-We conclude that contemporary IC and institutions exhibit path dependence and are thus related to the historical conditions in each region.
-Using institutional and historical data, we provide empirical evidence in support of our model.
-In addition, we apply the model to a specific historical case: the cultural and institutional divergence between China and Europe.
+To unravel the roots of the relationship between the Individualism-Collectivism dimension of culture (IC) and market-supporting institutions, we develop a model where the two interact and coevolve.
+IC and institutions are related indirectly via social organization: agents settle either in the Town, a loose organization where they work independently, or in the Clan, a cohesive organization where they engage in collective work.
+The town's relative economic potential positively affects the town's size and institutional quality.
+A larger town then renders society more individualistic, which attracts even more agents to the town and improves its institutional quality.
+The resulting positive feedback loop drives societies toward different steady states.
+If the town's relative economic potential is sufficiently high, the society converges to a steady state with a completely individualistic culture, high institutional quality, and a large town.
+Otherwise, the society converges to a steady state with a completely collectivistic culture, weak institutions, and a large clan.
+We conclude that contemporary IC and institutions exhibit path dependence and are thus related to the historical exogenous conditions in each region.
+Using current and historical data, we provide empirical evidence supporting our model.
+In addition, we apply the model to discuss the historical divergence between China and Europe.

 Keywords: Economic History, Comparative Development, Culture, Institutions